 I was lucky enough to have a nice and bright morning recently and so took the Yashica Electro 35 out.
-The main aim was to use up the Kodak ColorPlus 200 that was half-shot in it so I had something to post on here.
+The main aim was to use up the Kodak ColorPlus 200 that I’d half-shot on this spot of UrBex so I had something to post on here.

 Light first, object second

 The most memorable piece of advice I ever heard about photography was the subject of a photograph is always the light.
 You might not agree and that’s fine.
 But let’s at least explore why.